-The likelihood that D. lepelleyi, E. hispidus, H. heterotrichus, P. interceptus, P. odontomachi, P. lilacinus, P. aurantiacus, P. baliteus, P. cryptus, and R. spinosus will be distributed within Australia or that P. minor will be distributed within Western Australia in a viable state as a result of the processing, sale or disposal of mangosteen fruit from Indonesia and subsequently transfer to a susceptible part of a host is: MODERATE.
+The likelihood that D. lepelleyi, E. hispidus, H. heterotrichus, P. interceptus, P. odontomachi, P. lilacinus, P. minor, P. aurantiacus, P. baliteus, P. cryptus, and R. spinosus will be distributed within Australia in a viable state as a result of the processing, sale or disposal of mangosteen fruit from Indonesia and subsequently transfer to a susceptible part of a host is: MODERATE.